What home insurance do I need?

 Why should I have insurance?

-- For almost everyone, their home is by far most valuable thing they own, and it has taken their working lives to save up for.
-If your house caught fire and you aren’t insured, you could watch everything you own go up in smoke, literally
+For almost everyone, their home is by far the most valuable thing they own, and it has taken their working lives to save up for.
+If your house caught fire and you aren’t insured, you could watch everything you own go up in smoke, literally.

-- However, if you have valuable contents (in particular, jewellery, paintings or furniture), or if you can’t afford to replace the contents, then it will be worth having contents insurance.
-It will certainly give you peace of mind if you are worried about burglaries or fires.
+Valuable contents (in particular, jewellery, technology, paintings or furniture) make it particularly worth having contents insurance.
+It will certainly give you peace of mind.

 What does insurance cover?